Bridging the Novice-Expert Gap via Models of Decision-Making: A Case Study on Remediating Math Mistakes: Acknowledgements

 \section{Acknowledgements}

-We'd like to give a big thanks to Jiang Wu, Hannah Shuchhardt, and two anonymous individuals for their help and feedback on ReMath.
-We'd also like to thank the Stanford NLP group for their helpful feedback on the paper draft.
+We'd like to thank Jiang Wu, Hannah Shuchhardt, and two anonymous individuals for their help and feedback on our work; the Stanford NLP group, Caleb Ziems, Joy He-Yueya, Gabriel Poesia, Myra Cheng, Kristina Gligorić, Ali Malik and Roma Patel for their feedback on the paper; Jesse Mu for pointing us to Sankey diagrams; and IMK for the Bridge inspiration.